-In the event of no designated nurse or authorised professional being on duty in a ward or department, the keys shall be handed to a designated nurse or authorised professional on a ward or department in the near vicinity.
-This information must be made known to the staff on the ward or department manager in charge of that section.
+In the event of no designated nurse or authorised professional being on duty on H2/H3, the keys shall be handed to a designated nurse or authorised professional on the other Healthcare wing.
+This information must be made known to the staff in that area or department manager in charge of that section.